How To Grow Calibrachoa: 10 Expert Tips For Thriving Plants

 Container Plants

 Check the top inch of soil.
-If it feels dry, water thoroughly until it drains from the bottom.
+If it feels dry, water thoroughly until water runs out of the bottom.

 Garden Plants